valexsantos/mkit/README.md

 It contains an internal DNS and uses HAProxy as ingress for Pod access.
 The database is a simple sqlite3 db and the server is a Sinatra based application.

-A client is also included to access the API, e.g. `mkitc ps`.
+A client is also included to access the API, e.g. `mkit ps`.

 The daemon is responsible for HAProxy pods routing configuration.
 It also provides the cluster DNS and manages the internal host interface and the docker instances.